-The student will have to handle knowledge acquired in some subjects of previous courses:
+The student must manage knowledge acquired in some subjects from previous courses:

-Skills and competences of the person (1st).
+Skills and competencies of the person (1st)

 Economic and business history (1st).

-Applied Philosophy (1st).
+Applied Philosophy (1st)

-Microeconomics for entrepreneurs (1st).
+Microeconomics for entrepreneurs (1st)

 Business organization and administration (1st and 2nd).

 Fundamental Anthropology (2nd).

 History of the West (2nd).

 Education for social responsibility (2nd).

-Business Law (2nd).
+Business Law (2nd)

 Tax system (2nd).

 Cost accounting (2nd).

 The knowledge acquired in this subject will contribute to the significant learning of other subjects of the Degree:

-- 1. Management control (3rd).
+1. Management control (3rd)

-- 2. Business ethics (3rd).
+2. Business ethics (3rd)

-- 3. Strategy and structure of the company (4th).
+3.Strategy and structure of the company (4th)

-- 4. Professional ethics (4th year).
+4. Professional deontology (4th)

-- 5. Internships (4th).
+5. Internship in a company (4th)

-- 6. Final Degree Project (4th).
+6. Final Degree Project (4th)

-- 7. Complementary training activities (optional).
+7. Complementary training activities (optional)

-- 8. Literature.
-Great books (optional).
+8. Literature.
+Great books (optional)